 *The weight limit for horse riding is 90kgs/200lbs

-For those advanced riders, you can join us for a night out under the stars with the horses in our Fly Camp!
+For those experienced riders, you can join us for a night out under the stars with the horses in our Fly Camp!
 Leave the lodge behind and experience the magic of sleeping out in the wilderness with your horse tied to a picket line nearby.

-The fly camp is very comfortable, with everything that you need for the night.
+The fly camp is very simple, but comfortable, with everything that you need for the night.
 Sundowners and hot bucket showers await your arrival, followed by a three-course meal cooked on the open fire.
 There is a choice of sleeping in the canvas dome tents or out in the mosquito net domes for the optimum immersive experience.

 *This special activity incurs an extra cost.